The Samoyed breed has been around for hundreds of years. They are also often called ‘smiling sammies’!

 This breed is also known for his funny sense of humor and mischievous nature.
 He is friendly to all and doesn’t mind strangers.

 However, he may not get on well with smaller pets like cats.
 In fact, he may make a game of chasing smaller pets due to his hunting instincts.
 Early socialization is going to be key to raising a well-rounded and happy dog.

 And while relatively well behaved, this breed can be a bit stubborn and doesn’t like boredom.
 But training from a young age can help with this.

-Relationship with owners
+Relationship with Owners

 The Samoyed thrives in loving environments and wants nothing more than his owner’s time and affection.